Exclusive Content:

 How Does an I/O Controller Work?

-Importance of I/O Controller in Modern Computing
+Importance of I/O Controllers in Modern Computing

 Conclusion